stephenhouser/k40-whisperer/README.md

 brew cask install inkscape
 brew install pyenv

-# Install Python 3.7.2 with pyenv and set it as the default Python
+# Install Python 3.9.1 with pyenv and set it as the default Python
 PYTHON_CONFIGURE_OPTS="--enable-framework" pyenv install 3.7.2
 pyenv global 3.7.2
-rehash
+pyenv rehash
 ```

 Then running the build should work.
 If not, well, there should be a lot of error messages to help you track things down.